The Walking Dead: Episode 1 – A New Day.

 Clem’s walkie-talkie kicks in with an urgent message.
 Glenn’s mission to restock has hit a snag, walkers have him pinned down at the Motor Inn Motel prompting action.
 With Carley’s help a daring rescue ensues.

-Locating Glenn is not difficult, he mentions hearing a girl in distress coming from one of the upper floor apartments.
+Locating Glenn is not difficult, he mentions hearing a girl in distress in one of the upper floor apartments.
 Damsel shopping for Glenn is a hazardous business.
 I must admit I was a little nervous avoiding the walkers at the Motel, linger in sight too long and Lee is undead meat.
 Quickly make haste to room 9, the choice you make here will have lasting consequences.
 Glenn’s charming disappointment brings us closer to his innermost self if you refuse Irene.

 Chapter 6: Brother.